Yuis1/Landscape_Plant_Zoning_System/README.md

 ## Project Development
 Development Language: C#, Operating Environment: IIS7 Development Environment: Visual Web Developer 2008, SQL Server 2005
+Other: Due to the inability to store more than 1000 files in the Github directory, the img directory was compressed.
+When using, unzip img (unzip me). zip to the project root directory.

 ## Full Thesis
 · [You Hongkai.
 Construction of a Web-based National landscape plant Zoning Information System.
 Huazhong Agricultural University.
 Master's Thesis.
 2009](Papers/基于Web的全国园林植物区划信息系统的构建.pdf)